WeleTeklay/tigrinya-vlm-qlora/README.md

 ## Limitations

-- Small subset (3,028 examples / 1,768 articles) limits statistical power,
+- The Tigrinya subset of LaMuN is small (3,028 examples / 1,768 unique articles), limiting statistical power, especially in the low-data regime (100/500 examples).
-  especially at 100/500 training examples.
-- Reference captions are news captions, not pure visual descriptions, and are not always fully inferable from the image alone.
+- Reference captions are news captions, not pure visual descriptions — they are not always fully inferable from the image alone, which caps achievable scores on lexical-overlap metrics regardless of model quality.
-- BLEU/chrF/ROUGE-L measure lexical overlap and do not directly measure visual grounding or factual correctness.
+- BLEU/chrF/ROUGE-L measure lexical overlap with a single reference and do not directly measure visual grounding or factual correctness.
-- Each data-size condition is a single run (one epoch, one seed); results are not averaged over multiple seeds.
+- Each data-size condition was trained once (one epoch, one seed) rather than averaged over multiple runs, so the non-monotonic trend across data sizes should be read with that variance in mind.

 ## Repository layout